yimingpeng/cmaes_baselines/baselines/ppo1/README.md

 - `mpirun -np 8 python -m baselines.ppo1.run_atari` runs the algorithm for 40M frames = 10M timesteps on an Atari game.
 See help (`-h`) for more options.
 - `python -m baselines.ppo1.run_mujoco` runs the algorithm for 1M frames on a Mujoco environment.

+# Updates
+Tested on 29 May 2018, working properly.